stalk-calvin/Java-Algorithms/src/main/java/org/calvin/String/README.md

 Output: "bb"
 ```

+## LongestRecurringSubstr

+Find the longest recurring substring in the input (ignoring case) and returning a lower-case version of that string.

 ## Longest Substring Without Repeating Characters

 Given a string, find the length of the **longest substring** without repeating characters.